external-mirrors/buffybox/buffyboard/README.md

 Usage: buffyboard [OPTION]

 Mandatory arguments to long options are mandatory for short options too.
   -C, --config-override     Path to a config override file.
 Can be supplied
                             multiple times.
 Config files are merged in the following order:
                             * /etc/buffyboard.conf
                             * /etc/buffyboard.conf.d/* (alphabetically)
-                         * Override files (in supplied order) -r, --rotate=[0-3]     Rotate the UI to the given orientation.
+                            * Override files (in supplied order) -g, --geometry=NxM[@X,Y]  Force a display size of N horizontal times M vertical pixels, offset horizontally by X pixels and vertically by Y pixels -d  --dpi=N               Override the display's DPI value -r, --rotate=[0-3]        Rotate the UI to the given orientation.
 The values match the ones provided by the kernel in /sys/class/graphics/fbcon/rotate.
                             * 0 - normal orientation (0 degree)
                             * 1 - clockwise orientation (90 degrees)
                             * 2 - upside down orientation (180 degrees)
                             * 3 - counterclockwise orientation (270 degrees)
   -h, --help                Print this message and exit -V, --version             Print the buffyboard version and exit
 ```

 For an example configuration file, see [buffyboard.conf].